dondfx/fan-controller-pic16f887/README.md

 ## 🔧 Configuration Notes

-- All header and source files have been **renamed to lowercase** for portability.
+- All header and source files are written with **portability** in mind
 - Configuration bits (`#pragma config`) are already set inside `main.c`.
 - No additional MPLAB settings are required apart from including all files in the project.